StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   > **NOTE**
   >
-  > This parameter is valid only when the StarRocks table uses the Aggregate table and all its value columns are computed by the `sum` function.
+  > This parameter is valid only when the StarRocks table is an Aggregate table and all its value columns are computed by the `sum` function.

 - `PARTITION`